Asce099/College_projects/Fraud/Final_Project/Readme.md

 ## This Repository Contains Fraud Analytics Final project files
-#### **'Dashboard'** Folder contains necessary deployment file whie the **'Not Necessary'** folder contains other files which necessary to test and clean during initial phase of project and so they can be ignored
+#### **'Dashboard'** Folder contains necessary deployment file whie the **'Not Necessary'** folder contains other files which were necessary to test and clean during initial phase of project and so they can be ignored

 ### Aim:
 - Provide a Health Analysis of Various Listed Equities on Indian Exchanges